Creative Techniques in Child Therapy

 Information on Continuing Education Credit for Health Professionals

-• CE credits for psychologists are provided by the Institute for the Advancement of Psychotherapy (IAP) which is sponsoring this program.
-The Institute for the Advancement of Psychotherapy is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Institute for the Advancement of Psychotherapy maintains responsibility for this program and its content.
+- CE credits for psychologists are provided by the Spiritual Competency Academy (SCA) which is sponsoring this program.
+The Spiritual Competency Academy is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Spiritual Competency Academy maintains responsibility for this program and its content.

-• The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by approved sponsors of CE by the American Psychological Association.
+- The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by sponsors of CE who are approved by the American Psychological Association.

-• LCSW, LPCC, LEP, and LMFTs, and other mental health professionals from states other than California need to check with their state licensing board as to whether or not they accept programs offered by approved sponsors of CE by the American Psychological Association.
+- LCSW, LPCC, LEP and LMFTs, and other professionals from outside of California need to check with their state licensing board as to whether or not they accept credits from programs offered by approved sponsors of CE by the American Psychological Association.

 |